 • Best for: Multi-layer tear-offs and small commercial roofs

-We keep a 30-yard bin on standby for larger tear-offs to avoid a second haul-out that delays crew demobilization.
+The 30-yard bin is for larger tear-offs, avoiding a second haul-out that slows crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning

-When your project involves a mix of shingle debris and framing or sheathing offcuts, we route the container to a general C&D debris service.
-Pure asphalt tear-offs stay on the standard roofing line—we manage the sorting for you.
+When you mix shingle debris with framing or sheathing offcuts, we route that load to our general C&D debris service.
+Pure asphalt tear-offs stay on the standard roofing container, while mixed materials require a different sorting facility process.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition